| WHY is this medicine prescribed?

 HOW should this medicine be used?

-Degarelix injection comes as a solution (liquid) to be injected under the skin in the stomach area, away from the ribs and waistline.
+Degarelix injection comes as a powder to be mixed with liquid and injected under the skin in the stomach area, away from the ribs and waistline.
 It is usually injected once every 28 days by a doctor or nurse in a medical facility.

 After you receive a dose of degarelix injection, be sure that your belt or waistband does not put pressure on the place where the medication was injected.